Goshkalinin/Goshkalinin/README.md

 Now, I'm writing things like telegram bots, automating simple tasks, and more.

 My latest task is to create a script that generates a CSV file for Google Ads with GPT-generated descriptions for hundreds of thousands hardware products.
+We had an issue with slow responses from GPT, and I resolved it by breaking down the requests into separate processes.
 I believe, I've saved my customer about a month's worth of time.

 Upon arriving in Yerevan, I created a telegram bot that generates and posts the Armenian alphabet.
 This helped me and a thousand other expats get accustomed to the Armenian script.
 The project is currently on hold.

-Now I'm working on a bot for [EcoParsek](https://yrvn.am/ru/){:target="_blank"}.
+Now I'm working on a bot for [EcoParsek](https://yrvn.am/ru/).
 It will collect feedback for Armenia's eco-map, including new recycling points and the like.
+Here, I'm working with finite state machines, the Telegram library, and pushing the results to Directus (CMS).

 **Reach me:**
 tg: @GoshkaDesign
 mail: goshkalinin@gmail.com
 signal: +374 953 187 52
 call: +374 953 187 52

 ## 🛠️ Tools
 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=for-the-badge&logo=linux&logoColor=black)